prayagk/messenger/README.md

 # Messenger 🚀

-A simple messaging platform built with React.
+A simple messaging app UI built within 2 hours as part of a take-home challenge.

-## Architecture & Tech Stack
+## Tech Stack

-- **Frontend / Clients**:
-  - React application
+- React
-- **Messaging Core**: Real-time messaging infrastructure

 ## Features 🚩